Join us on an amazing journey in one of the most remote and pristine countries on earth…

 After dark, Siberian Jerboas ‘come out to play’ around the camp, and as they busily feed on insects, they can be approached and watched by torch light at very close range.
 On another evening there will also be a visit by a local group to perform some traditional music and dance, providing a rare insight into the region’s ancient cultural heritage.
 Dinners and overnights in camp.

-Day 9 We must now leave this incredible place and return to Khovd for a flight back to Ulaanbaatar, where we will be met and transferred in a couple of hours to Hustai National Park for a two night stay in another Yurt camp.
+Day 9 We must now leave this incredible place and return to Khovd for a flight back to Ulaanbaatar, where we will be met and transferred in a couple of hours to Hustai National Park for a one night stay in another Yurt camp.
 Dinner and overnight in camp.

 Day 10 We have a full day to explore this picturesque national park, home to beautiful Przewalski’s Horses, the world’s only truly wild species of horse, as well as Long-tailed Sousliks, Red Deer, Mongolian Gazelles and two packs of Grey Wolves!
 The local avifauna includes Daurian Partridge, Golden Eagle, Upland Buzzard, Lesser Kestrel, Pied Wheatear, the large Mongolian Lark and the striking Meadow Bunting.
 At the end of the day we transfer to another camp at Manul Mountain.
 Dinner and overnight in camp.